perfsonar/oppd/README.md

-**As of April 2017 OPPD is development is discontinued and no new features are being added.
-See http://www.perfsonar.net/release-notes/version-4-0/ for more information.**  Feel free to fork this repository if you need this service.
+**As of April 2017 OPPD is development is discontinued and no new features are being added nor security fixes will be corrected.
+See https://www.perfsonar.net/releasenotes-2017-04-17-4-0.html for more information.**

 # perfSONAR OPPD